EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 ShareFile server to be removed, in the format 'IP:PORT / FQDN:PORT'

 <b>portaltheme</b>
-Name of the Theme to be unbound to vpn vserver
+Name of the Portal theme to unbind from vpn vserver

 <b>eula</b>
-Name of the Theme to be unbound to vpn vserver
+Name of EULA to unbind from vpn vserver